DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

 **Unplug the Mega.**

-For more detail on how to install the correct CH340 drivers for your OS, you can see this `Sparkfun Tutorial <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_
+For more detail on how to install the correct CH340 drivers for your OS, you can see this `SparkFun Tutorial <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_

 2. Download and install the flash download tool
 ------------------------------------------------

-There are two tools you can use to flash the firmware, one is the **"Expressif Flash Download tool"** for Windows and the other is a Python script called **esptool** that will run on Windows, Mac, or Linux.
+There are two tools you can use to flash the firmware, one is the **"Espressif Flash Download tool"** for Windows and the other is a Python script called **esptool** that will run on Windows, Mac, or Linux.
 Follow the path for the flash tool you choose.

 Using the Flash Download Tool (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^